Modular HiL Testing System for Automotive Electronic Control Units

 Models Configuration Prior to Actual ECU testing

 Of particular interest in the long-term use of a HiL system is its openness to simulation models from different sources – containing the central know-how.
-LABCAR is open to the integration of numerous types and versions of modeling tools.
+LABCAR is open to the integration of numerous types and versions of modeling tools of ETAS and third-parties.
 In this way, it is possible to integrate, besides MATLAB®/Simulink®-based models (such as TESIS DYNAware), virtually any of the C code-based models supplied by third party vendors (e.g., SIMPACK, GT-Power, AMESim, CarSim).
 The execution of LABCAR experiments does not require a Simulink® license.

 Hardware (Signal I/O)